 The long-range goal of ACTIVATE is to recruit, train, and mobilize arts advocates in all 81 school districts and 88 municipalities in Los Angeles County in an effort to grow our arts advocacy network and strengthen our collective voice.

 If you have any questions about the program, please email us at email@example.com, or call us at 213-225-7580.

-The program runs from September to May, with two parallel tracks: Arts Education and Cultural Policy.
-Sessions are typically during the evening, approximately 6 pm to 9 pm.
+The ACTIVATE Program runs from September to May, with two parallel tracks: Arts Education and Cultural Policy.
+Monthly sessions are held in the evening, typically from approximately 6:00pm - 9:00pm.